ArcanaSelenia/ArcanaSelenia/README.md

-- 👋 Hi, I’m @ArcanaSelenia
+- 👋 Hi, I’m @PragyaVijay
 - 👀 I’m interested in literature
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python and HTML